 - Custom Scan.
 Scans a single file, folder, or your whole disk.

 For my testing, I downloaded 900 malware files to my virtual PC, including viruses, trojans, ransomware, cryptojackers, worms, keyloggers, and spyware.
 I hid the malware files among my temporary files, system files, registry, and program files, and then I ran a deep scan.

 Systweak discovered 98.5% of my test files, which is really impressive.
 These results are comparable to some of the top-ranked antivirus programs on the market, including TotalAV (which makes sense, since both Systweak and TotalAV use the exact same technology for malware detection).

 However, Systweak’s deep scan took a pretty long time — just over 3 hours.
 For comparison, Norton and Avira both take under 1 hour to complete similar scans.
 But, considering how long the deep scan took, I didn’t notice any slowdown in my computer’s performance.
 I continued to work on spreadsheets and documents, browsed the web, streamed videos, and even played a game without any problems.
-Some competitors like Kaspersky can cause significant system slowdown during scans, so this is a big plus for Systweak.
+Some competitors can cause significant system slowdown during scans, so this is a big plus for Systweak.

 Once Systweak completed the full scan on my PC, it automatically sent all of the detected threats to quarantine, so there was nothing more for me to do.
 I could view all of the quarantined items and restore any false positives, but Systweak didn’t flag any legitimate files as malware.